percona/everest-doc/docs/reference/known_limitations.md

 3. Longer downtime: restart the db cluster

     a.
-On Percona Everest UI, in the database cluster actions click **Restart**
+On Percona Everest UI, click **Actions >> Restart**
     b.
-When the datbase cluster is up, take another backup.
+When the database cluster is up, take another backup.

 ## Scheduled backups